 New York’s High Line is the poster child for this trend.
 What was once a disused section of railway spur on New York’s Lower West Side has gradually been transformed into a vibrant public park and raised walkway.

-Initially conceived by a non-profit community group, the project became a private-public partnership, and has to date welcomed over 20 million visitors.
+Initially conceived by a non-profit community group, the project became a private-public partnership, and welcomes around 4 million visitors a year.
 “It’s had a huge positive impact on real estate development, hospitality, and retail to the Meatpacking District and West Side of Manhattan—now in the billions of dollars,” says Peter Miscovich, JLL New York’s Managing Director for Strategy and Innovation.
 “There’s been a phenomenal return on investment as a result of the High Line.”

 One key driver of urban infrastructure renewal is a change in attitude among the younger generation about what the city center is, and how it should be used.
 “We’re seeing a return to the core city,” says Miscovich.
 “It’s urban transformation resulting from a change in lifestyle values as much as anything.
 People are socially engaged, value their time differently, and look at elements of their lifestyle and workstyles in a more holistic and sophisticated manner.”